 - Exercise control over yourself.
 You are the only person you control and this is already 50 percent of solution.
 Use self-hypnosis to help yourself stop yelling and love your imperfect partner.
 Do not suggest your partner to use these programs.
 He or she might not be ready and might ridicule you.
 Fix yourself first.

 - Get professional help.
 Ideally, you want both partner to be willing to work with a therapist, but it’s not an absolute condition and your relationship can benefit greatly even if it’s only you who is open to it.
-Online counseling can be as good as a traditional one; in addition it is much cheaper and more convenient.
-If you are interested in talking to a licensed therapist online, try this website.

 - Positive experiences should be more than negative.
 For every negative encounter aim for at least five positive experiences together.
 It’s okay if you are doing all the work.
 If you are interested in saving your marriage, somebody has to take initiative.